kariebi/MERN-Auth-Template/README.md

 # MERN Auth Template

-A simple MERN (MongoDB, Express.js, React, Node.js) authentication template using Vite for the frontend.
+A  MERN (MongoDB, Express.js, React, Node.js) authentication template using ReactJS for the frontend.
 This template is designed to provide a starting point for MERN stack developers looking to implement authentication in their projects.

 ## Features